Uppsala Reports editor

 Subscribe by visiting the Drug Safety Matters website or listen to the podcast here:

 This year marks the 30th anniversary of PV education provided by UMC.
-To celebrate, past course participants reflect on their experience and its impact on their career since then.
+To celebrate, one of the first course participants reflects on his experience of the course he took in 1993.

 Education / 04 May 2023